-Structured interview was used to get or in collecting data and they were built on the Effect of absenteeism on academic performance in Buryansungwe Secondary School in Ibanda.
+Structured interview was used to get or in collecting data and they were built on the Effect of absenteeism on academic performance in secndary schools.

 3.5.3 Focus Group Discussions

 Focus Group Discussions was used to answer opinion question like "how has been the performance of your children?
 What attitude do you have against secondary school teachers?"
 However, it was difficult to organize respondents for a meeting.
 This was solved by making appointments with the respondents.